Written by Greg Rebello – Photo by Ian Barnard

 Skill development, obviously, is important in any weight class.
 But I think even more so as a heavyweight, where a tenth of a second and a tenth of an inch can mean the difference between getting the knockout or taking a big shot yourself.

 Tune in every Monday for another edition of the Greg Rebello Pro Blog, leading up to his fight with Keith Bell at CES MMA 33.
-You can check out Part 1 of the Greg Rebello Pro Blog here, Part 2 here, and Part 3 here.Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+You can check out Part 1 of the Greg Rebello Pro Blog here, Part 2 here, and Part 3 here.Check out our latest podcast episode featuring a conversation with Cortney Casey.